rasta-mouse/OST-C2-Spec/README.md

 ### SET-BLOCKDLLS-REQ

-If the `blockdlls` field is NOT set, the implant SHOULD revert to its default configuration.
+If the `blockdlls` field is *not* set, the implant SHOULD revert to its default configuration.

 ```text
 SET-BLOCKDLLS-REQ {